apache/dubbo-spring-boot-project/README.md

 If you'd like to attempt to experience latest features, you also can build from source as follow:

-1. Maven install [dubbo 2.6.2-SNAPSHOT](https://github.com/apache/incubator-dubbo/tree/2.6.2-release) in your local repository
-2. Maven install current project in your local repository.
+1. Maven install current project in your local repository.
 > Maven install = `mvn install`